Code Red Scenario: Government Portal Crisis

 If National Security Implications Are Minimized:

-“Your citizen service restoration is important, but Agent Park just reported that your government servers are attacking Department of Defense infrastructure.
+“Your citizen service restoration is important, but Agent Lisa Montgomery just reported that your government servers are attacking Department of Defense infrastructure.
 How does this change your response priorities and coordination requirements?”

 If Citizen Impact Is Ignored:

-“While you’re coordinating with federal agencies, Sarah has 500,000 citizens calling about tax filing with the deadline in 36 hours.
+“While you’re coordinating with federal agencies, David Park has 500,000 citizens calling about tax filing with the deadline in 36 hours.
 How do you balance national security response with critical citizen service delivery?”

 If Government Responsibility Is Overlooked:

-“Captain Mitchell discovered that your compromised servers are attacking other state agencies and federal systems.
+“Maria Gonzalez discovered that your compromised servers are attacking other government agencies and federal systems.
 How do you address your government’s role in attacking other government infrastructure?”

 Success Metrics for Session: